GSA/open-gsa-redesign/_apidocs/exclusion-api.md

 The Exclusions API will allow users to request Public Exclusion Information based on various optional request parameters.
 The response will be provided in the JSON format in a paginated manner.

+**Key Features of the Exclusion API:**
+* It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
+* It returns synchronous responses directly in the browser.
+* It returns ten records per page in the JSON format.
+* It can return only the first 10,000 records.

+**Additional Features of the Exclusion API:** It can serve as an Extract API with the addition of “format” parameter in the request.
+Following are the key features of the Exclusion Extract API:
-API also offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
+* It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.
+* It returns asynchronous responses by sending file downloadable links in the browser and in the user emails.
+* It returns data in the JSON or CSV format as selected by the user.
+* It can return only the first 1,000,000 records.

 <p><small><a href="#">Back to top</a></small></p>